IvanDemin3467/Dispatcher-OmSU/README.md

 # Dispatcher-OmSU
 Application for the dispatcher to work with the Google Calendar via Web API.
+Google API has a serious protection system, so app need to be regitered, and all users have to be regitered too

 **Input files: options.txt**